Ilka228/my-app/README.md

 To **change** previewed **image** press on the other one in the **queue**

 ### Possible improvements
-+ It's impossible to upload one image two times one after another
++ It should be possible to upload one image two times one after another
-+ It's better not to upload one image more then one time